Picture the clichéd millennial workspace. What do you see?

 Especially in creative or freelance spheres, millennials value flexibility.
 Whether it’s a role offering a variety of tasks, non-standard working hours, or different workspaces, millennials love being flexible at work.
 Employers offering opportunities to work on a number of tasks or even on tasks that require the use of a home office is a way to win over millennial workers.

 Gone are the days of cramped cubicles and grey suits.
-Pining for free and open workspaces like the funky offices at Google, millennial workers put self-expression and freedom first.
+Pining for free and open workspaces, millennial workers put self-expression and freedom first.
 Wide open spaces, natural light and creative design choices are perfect for creating cool offices for millennials.
 Even just a splash of colour or a nice selection of plants can help towards making a good working environment, giving a real boost to productivity.

 Here at Uncommon, we care about how you feel at work.
-Our coworking spaces are designed with your wellbeing in mind.
+Our London coworking office spaces are designed with your wellbeing in mind.
 Every single detail helps create an environment in which you can feel good about your work.
-Visit Uncommon in Fulham, Highbury & Islington, and Borough to experience our unique vision of working life.
+Visit Uncommon in Liverpool Street, Fulham, Highbury & Islington, and Borough to experience our unique vision of working life.